Neuropsychological Testing

 What is neuropsychological testing?

-A neuropsychological assessment includes a series of tasks with a specific purpose.
+A neuropsychological evaluation includes a series of tasks with a specific purpose.
 We ask our patients to complete these tasks and are able to link their actions to specific parts of the brain.
 Each part of our brain helps us perform different tasks, and based on the testing, we can understand which part of the brain may be impaired by an injury or disease.

 How long does a neuropsychological test take?

-Sample testing schedule:
+Sample evaluation schedule:

 Is online neuropsychological testing available?